yih365/InsRe/InspoReminder/README.md

 ### Future features
 * Categorization of goals for more data points, and potentially community of ppl with similar goals, and then ppl can share their successes and stories, and advice and maybe then a goals with milestones breakdown can be useful.
 * Video and audio inspirations
+* Given these motivations, ai generate some new motivations?